 Dengue Fever is not going to go away!
 2017 was a terrible year and one which showed quite clearly that the authorities did not have a grip on the disease.
-Will the number of new cases drop back from the 2017, highs or will dengue fever become even more entrenched?
+However there are tentative signs that dengue might be loosening its grip on Sri Lanka.
+So far the numbers are down on 2016.
+The question is whether this is a temporary respite?

 Note; all new edits are in red